NeurosnapInc/neurosnap/README.md

 # Neurosnap SDK
 [![Neurosnap Header](https://raw.githubusercontent.com/NeurosnapInc/neurosnap/refs/heads/main/assets/header.webp)](https://neurosnap.ai/)

-Collection of useful bioinformatic functions and tools for various computational biology pipelines.
-Primarily designed for working with amino acid sequences and chemical structures.
+Neurosnap SDK is a collection of utilities for bioinformatics, structural biology, and cheminformatics workflows, with strong support for amino acid sequences and molecular structures.

 This a package developed by Keaun Amani at [neurosnap.ai](https://neurosnap.ai/).
 You are welcome to use this code and contribute as you see fit.
 We are currently working on expanding this package as well to add support for more common functions.